TaiBa131/KeyMods_PS2USB/README.md

 that is handled on the OS.

 Everything is done in the PS2_AZERTY.ino file.
+However, it requires a modified Keyboard.h file, as the original one doesn't allow for the modification of the KeyReport, as well as the manual sending of those reports.<br>
+It is included as `modifiedKeyboard.h`

 The default Data pin is 2, the default Clock pin is 3.